 - CG 3.3.18 Procedure duration is usually the primary cost driver used to allocate the labour related expenses within an OR or SPS.
-This includes medical, nursing, and consumable (where consumable feeder systems are unavailable).
 Where the OR or SPS product uses duration to allocate cost, costing practitioners may also wish to assign RVUs to adjust the cost allocation to account for resource intensity. - CG 3.3.19 For example, some procedures in the OR or SPS may require more medical and nursing staff than others.
 The RVU for these products then becomes the average number of nursing and medical staff per procedure.
 Similarly, some procedures may require more consumables than others. - CG 3.3.20 These relative values should be determined in consultation with the OR and SPS stakeholders (see Step 1 above).
 It may be useful for RVU development for costing practitioners to provide a template which includes the list of OR and SPS procedures (sorted in order of volume) to stakeholders. - CG 3.3.21 Where prosthesis feeder systems are available, the costing practitioner may consider using the prosthesis price (the traceable cost or actual charge) as the RVU.
-Where prosthesis feeder systems are unavailable, the costing practitioner may need to construct products based on known prosthesis procedure codes and may use RVUs based on the known average cost per unit (as sourced from the material management department) or bands costing based on MBS codes for like prosthetic against the nominated procedure codes.
+Where prosthesis feeder systems are unavailable, the costing practitioner may need to construct products based on known prosthesis procedure codes and may use RVUs based on the known average cost per unit (as sourced from the material management department) or bands costing based on Medicare Benefits Schedule codes for like prosthetic against the nominated procedure codes.

-CG 3.3.22 Two allocation processes are performed:

-- When overhead costs are allocated to the Production Cost Centre (using an appropriate allocation statistic) - When the Production Cost Centre costs (overhead and direct) are allocated to the intermediate products.
+- CG 3.3.22 Two allocation processes are performed: - when overhead costs are allocated to the production cost centre (using an appropriate allocation statistic) - when the production cost centre costs (overhead and direct) are allocated to the intermediate products.